A guide to CMS localization for global success

 What is CMS Localization?

-Content Management System (CMS) localisation also known as CMS internationalisation or CMS translation, is the process of customising your CMS to make your best content management system available to multiple markets.
-To make your material understandable in diverse areas, consider adapting currency, graphics and date formats.
+Content Management System (CMS) localisation, also known as CMS internationalisation or CMS translation, is the process of customising your CMS to make your best content management system available to multiple markets.
+Conducting target market research is foundational for successful localization and helps identify localization needs.
+To make your material understandable in diverse areas, consider adapting currency, graphics, date formats, and other elements to reflect cultural preferences.

 Business benefits of localizing your CMS

-Increased revenue and visibility, putting you ahead of competitors.
+Increased revenue and visibility, business growth, and expanded revenue streams, putting you ahead of competitors.
 These are examples of what happens when your product is introduced into new markets.
-However a simple word-for-word translation performed on a disorganised spreadsheet by someone whose profession does not involve translation will not benefit you.
+However, a simple word-for-word translation performed on a disorganised spreadsheet by someone whose profession does not involve translation will not benefit you.
 When it comes to globalising your product, providing material that is understandable to your target audience is a must.
+Localized content increases customer satisfaction and helps you reach local customers by making your offerings more relevant and accessible to diverse audiences.

 CMS localization is key for various reasons: